d2l-ai/d2l-en/chapter_optimization/sgd.md

 d2l.show_trace_2d(f, d2l.train_2d(sgd, steps=50, f_grad=f_grad))
 ```

-As we can see, the trajectory of the variables in the SGD is much more noisy than the one we observed in gradient descent in the previous section.
+As we can see, the trajectory of the variables in the stochastic gradient descent is much more noisy than the one we observed in gradient descent in :numref:`sec_gd`.
 This is due to the stochastic nature of the gradient.
 That is, even when we arrive near the minimum, we are still subject to the uncertainty injected by the instantaneous gradient via $\eta \nabla f_i(\mathbf{x})$.
 Even after 50 steps the quality is still not so good.
-Even worse, it will not improve after additional steps (we encourage the reader to experiment with a larger number of steps to confirm this on his own).
-This leaves us with the only alternative---change the learning rate $\eta$.
+Even worse, it will not improve after additional steps (we encourage you to experiment with a larger number of steps to confirm this).
+This leaves us with the only alternative: change the learning rate $\eta$.
 However, if we pick this too small, we will not make any meaningful progress initially.
 On the other hand, if we pick it too large, we will not get a good solution, as seen above.
 The only way to resolve these conflicting goals is to reduce the learning rate *dynamically* as optimization progresses.

 This is also the reason for adding a learning rate function `lr` into the `sgd` step function.
-In the example above any functionality for learning rate scheduling lies dormant as we set the associated `lr` function to be constant, i.e., `lr = (lambda: 1)`.
+In the example above any functionality for learning rate scheduling lies dormant as we set the associated `lr` function to be constant.

 ## Dynamic Learning Rate